 Important Gear Considerations:

 The race travels more than 40 miles, beginning in the dark, through alpine terrain following an un-groomed route.
 Teammates must be capable of erecting a temporary shelter in minutes.
-Bear in mind that if racers need to use a shelter, something has gone wrong, so simplicity and reliability are paramount.
 Light gear may enable racers to travel faster, but it is more prone to failure.
 If racers break their gear, they must fix it.
 The race will not provide evacuations for racers with broken gear.
+Most importantly, the following list is the essentials required on course, however racers should exercise their own backcountry sense as to what supplementary gear they may wish to carry.

-Individual Gear – each participant must carry this gear.
-They are allowed to carry additional items.
+Individual Gear – EACH PARTICIPANT must carry this gear.

 Skis – Skis of any type can be used.
 Minimum length of 150cm.
 At least 3/4 length metal edges strongly recommended.
-No splitboards.
-Racers must finish with the gear they start with.
+No snowboard splitboard systems permitted.

 Boots – Commercially manufactured boot with over the ankle cuffs at least 15cm tall, measured from the heel sole.
 Boots must be compatible with bindings, designed for un-groomed backcountry terrain.
 THIS IS NOT A NORDIC SKI RACE!